 Another useful custom action is one for simply appending (pasting) copied text on the iOS clipboard to a designated note or new note.
 This action doesn’t even require you to paste the content in Drafts.
 You simply tap the action, and Drafts will export the copied text to your designated notebook and note.

 The action is setup like the one above, but replace the “draft” tag with a [[clipboard]] tag, and give the action a different name.

 Put Drafts to Action

 While there are other apps like the recently reviewed EverMemo which can export content to Evernote, the actions we’ve created in this tutorial show how Drafts can be used to customize actions for the individual notes and notebooks you want to quickly send content to.

-In Drafts’ settings, under the Custom Actions section, you can tap the link to the Drafts Action Library which features actions created by other Drafts users.
+In Drafts’ settings, under the Custom Actions section, you can tap the link to the Drafts Action Library [No Longer Available] which features actions created by other Drafts users.
 You can take them as they are, or use them as inspiration for your own actions.

 Let us know if you found this tutorial helpful and tell us about other actions you use in Drafts to get work done.